wassimbj/wassimbj.github.io/_blogs/embeddings-rag-ai-agents-and-mcp.md

 ## MCP

 MCP (Model Context Protocol) is simply **a standard that defines how to build and interact with AI Agents**.
-Calling one or three tools in an AI Agent is fine, but imagine if you have 10+ tools interacting with different databases and possibly calling shared tools too.

 ![MCP](/blog/mcp.png)